 (i) All typed entries including date, inside name and address, subject line paragraph, complimentary close, signatures begin at the left-hand margin, form a vertical line down the page.

-- (ii) There is a complete absence of punctuation marks from the date, salutation, the complimentary close and the endline of the inside name and address. - (iii) In some letters, the date and complimentary close are placed towards the right margin so as to give the letter a more balanced appearance.
+(iii) In some letters, the date and complimentary close are placed towards the right margin so as to give the letter a more balanced appearance.
 This style is known as semi-blocked style.